brookshelley/brookshelley.github.com/content/movies.md

 ## 2020 {#2020}

+**Jojo Rabbit**

+A deeply strange film about learning how to be a person and unlearn fanaticism.
+There were some pretty excellent cameos in this, and a very dark comedic beat.

 **Phantom Thread**

 Wow, this movie was hilarious from top to bottom.
 A friend (hi Drew) invited me to see it for the first time in 70mm, and all I want to do is channel Woodcock every day.
 "What am I supposed to do with that?".
 What a joy.
 I can't wait to watch this again.